 Candidates are required to produce a portfolio of recent work, showing a range of ideas and processes.
-Sculpture and other three-dimensional work, or very large works, should be photographed.
+Sculpture and other three-dimensional work.
+Very large works should be photographed.

+The Director of Art will review each application, and portfolios and sketchbooks will be studied to shortlist candidates.
 Shortlisted candidates will take a one-hour observational drawing skills test and then have an interview with the Director of Art and Assistant Director of Art.
 This discussion will include a number of questions on art and artists, and your own work, as presented in your portfolio.
 Successful candidates would be required to take the A-level course appropriate for her discipline and will be required to play a prominent, supportive and active role in the life of the department and act as an ambassador for the School.